Lego Lee

-Lego Lee (李國毅 (Lí Kok-gē), born January 22, 1986) is a Taiwanese actor and singer best known for his roles in the television series In a Good Way, Aim High and Love Cuisine.
+Lego Lee (李國毅 (Lí Kok-gē), born January 22, 1986) is a Taiwanese actor and singer who is best-known for his roles in the television series In a Good Way, Aim High, and Love Cuisine.
 Lee holds a master's degree in sport management from Dayeh University, and holds coaching and umpiring qualifications in swimming.
 He was also a basketball player and was a Taipei-wide high school high jump champion.